Sara-Tucker/python-notes/__main.md

 Static field / class attribute - accessed directly from the class using the class name
 Instance field / attribute - accessed from instantiated objects of the class

-Member - Things that a class contains: Fields, Properties, Constructors, Methods.
+Member / Attribute - Things that a class contains: Fields, Properties, Constructors, Methods.
 Namespace - A container for classes. "using Namespace;"

 Hierarchy of a class: